tomshaw/mediable/README.md

 $this->dispatch('mediable:open', id: 'description');
 ```

-To handle selected attachments listen for the `mediable:on` event.
+Use the `mediable:on` event to handle selected attachments.

 ```php
 on(['mediable:on' => function ($files) {